aws-samples/workshop-textract-comprehend-es/README.md

 [Lab 2a - Synchronous](./synchronous/Lab2/README.md) | [Lab 2b - Asynchronous](./asynchronous/Lab2/README.md)

-## LAB 3 - Index content in Amazon Elasticsearch Service
+## LAB 3 - Index content in Amazon OpenSearch Service
-In this third step, we will store the content of the document, plus the detected entities in Amazon Elasticsearch Service, so that we can search after.
+In this third step, we will store the content of the document, plus the detected entities in Amazon OpenSearch Service, so that we can search after.

 [Lab 3a - Synchronous](./synchronous/Lab3/README.md) | [Lab 3b - Asynchronous](./asynchronous/Lab3/README.md)